 His 2009 article “The Cost of Conflation: Preserving the Dualism of Jus ad Bellum and Jus in Bello in the Contemporary Law of War,” published in Volume 34 of the Yale Journal of International Law, received the Francis Lieber Prize, awarded by the American Society of International Law’s Francis Lieber Society for outstanding scholarship in the field of the law of armed conflict by an author under the age of 35.
 His 2007 article “Prologue to a Voluntarist War Convention,” published in Volume 106 of the Michigan Law Review, received a certificate of merit from the Francis Lieber Society based on the same criteria.
-Professor Sloane’s current research focuses on the uses and regulation of propaganda and ideology in international law, the law of armed conflict, national security and foreign relations law, and international legal theory and jurisprudence.
+He also received the 2013 Francis Deák Prize for "On the Use and Abuse of Necessity in the Law of State Responsibility," published in Volume 106 of the American Journal of International Law, awarded by the American Society of International Law for meritorious scholarship in the Journal by a younger author.
+Professor Sloane’s current work focuses on propaganda and ideology in international law, presidential war powers, the law of armed conflict, foreign relations law, and international investment arbitration.

 In 2007, Professor Sloane received a high-level diploma in public international law from the Hague Academy of International Law, one of only three US citizens to receive the degree in the past two decades.